awemorris/PlayfieldEngine/README.md

 Noct2D
 ======

-**Noct2D** is a game scripting runtime for the Noct language, often described as a "Game Engine" for Noct.

-It is designed to provide:

-- Scripting (NoctLang)
+Noct2D is a go-anywhere game engine that uses [NoctLang](https://github.com/awemorris/NoctLang) for scripting.

+- Tiny: Core runtime ~3.0MB for instant downloads and startup.
+- Fast: Low-latency game loops via JIT-optimized NoctLang.
+- Portable: Desktop, mobile, Web, consoles — all from a single codebase.

+It provides:

+- Scripting: NoctLang, a fast, lightweight, game-oriented language
-- Graphics (DirectX12, Metal, and OpenGL)
+- Graphics: DirectX12, Metal, OpenGL
-- Audio (DirectSound, Audio Unit, ALSA, and OpenAL)
+- Audio: DirectSound, Audio Unit, ALSA, OpenAL
-- Input
-- Cross-platform (Windows, macOS, Linux, iOS, Android, Consoles, and WebAssembly)

-Originally developed under the name "Fuel" and "NoctVM", Noct2D was reimagined to meet the demands of modern, production-ready environments across diverse platforms.
+- Input: Keybaord, mouse, touch, and gamepad.

+**Noct2D aims to be the most portable 2D game engine in the world!**

 ---